xavimarin35/Thalassa/README.md

 - Implemented different transitions (not only fading)
 - Applied camera movements in the begginning of each level
 - Animations loaded from xml
+- Animation of some tiles from loaded from Tiled
+- Dynamic obstacles through the map that can kill you

 ## Usage